Eric-Carlton/javascript-object-validator/README.md

 * Added pre-commit script to lint, prettify, and run unit tests
 * Corrected incorrect usages of Array.some and Array.every

+## 1.0.4

+* fixed some internal code issues to make code more readable
+* removed installHooks task from test script

+## 1.0.5

+* Updated pre-commit script to run tests even if no files are staged for to be prettified and linted

 # Example Usage

 ```